swiftlang/swift/docs/StringDesign.rst

 Want performance of C, sane semantics of C++ strings, and high-level goodness of ObjC.

+   The design of ``NSString`` is *very* different from the string designs of most modern programming languages, which all tend to be very similar to one another.
+Although existing ``NSString`` users are a critical constituency today, current trends indicate that most of our *future* target audience will not be ``NSString`` users.
+Absent compelling justification, it's important to make the Swift programming environment as familiar as possible for them.

 How Would You Design It?
 ------------------------